Monitoring Windows Services

 Windows Services General Tab

-Click the Windows Services General tab to manage Monitoring options.
+Click the Windows Services General tab to manage monitoring options.

-Here's an example of the 'Windows Services General' tab
+Example of the 'Windows Services General' tab.

 Windows Services Source Tab

-Here's an example of the 'Windows Services Source' tab
+Example of the 'Windows Services Source' tab.

 - Include Disabled Services – When checked, Windows services with startup type 'disabled' are monitored